kyxap1/starred/README.md

 ## JavaScript

+- [uBlock](https://github.com/gorhill/uBlock) - uBlock Origin - An efficient blocker for Chromium and Firefox.
+Fast and lean.
 - [volkswagen](https://github.com/auchenberg/volkswagen) - :see_no_evil: Volkswagen detects when your tests are being run in a CI server, and makes them pass.
 - [graphql-toolbox](https://github.com/OlegIlyenko/graphql-toolbox) - GraphQL Toolbox - a set of GraphQL tools to help with GraphQL server and client development.
 - [normalizr](https://github.com/paularmstrong/normalizr) - Normalizes nested JSON according to a schema